JessicaMulein/JessicaMulein/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on BrightChain, HACC, PlayZMachine mainly.
+- 🔭 I’m currently working on BrightChain + NeuralFabric, HACC, PlayZMachine mainly.
 Always cycling back to these unfinished projects.
 Many of them have actually merged into BrightChain- it's bigger than anyone I think can imagine.

 - 🌱 I’m always learning.
 I'm rebuilding my life as a software engineer and musician after losing many years and a lot of ability to autoimmune diseases and then COVID/Long COVID which further provoked the autoimmune issues.
 I always am trying to stay current in a lot of different areas.
 Pushing my knowledge on C#/Blazor, JavaScript, TypeScript and more.